nathanielxd/flutterfall/docs/DOCS.md

 ### Presentation Layer

-The presentation layer is strictly UI building reactive to the bloc's state.
-You should separate all the presentation building in a file *example_view.dart* away from the bloc provider declaration from *example_page.dart*.
+The presentation layer is strictly UI-building reactive to the bloc's state.
+It would be best to separate all the presentation-building in a file *example_view.dart* away from the bloc provider declaration in *example_page.dart*.

-Example of a **view**:
+**Example (_view.dart)**

 ```dart
 import 'package:flutter/material.dart';